billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Semantics

-1. To evaluate a function, evaluate its inputs.
+1. To evaluate a function in a context, determine which outputs are consumed.
-1. For each output of the function, trace back to recursively evaluate.
-If a 'cond' is encountered, evaluate the condition, then the branch that will be the result.
+1. For each consumed output of the function, trace back to evaluate (cache results, so each function is evaluated only once).
+If a 'cond' is encountered, evaluate the condition, then evaluate along the branch that will be the result.
+1. This "lazy" evaluation is not for efficiency; it is needed when side-effects are desired only under certain conditions.
+1. 'use' pseudofunctions can be used to pull in side-effects, and to order function evaluation.

 # More Examples